 TIP: In 7 series and earlier device families, you will notice resources used are grouped into a minimum set of lines after import.
-The map report only contains the counts of the various blocks and you will
+The map report only contains the counts of the various blocks and you will need to set the bit width, data rate, clock, mode, enable, and other configurations on each XPE sheet to match your design.

-TIP: The I/O and BRAM sheets are populated based on unique configuration.
-I/Os are grouped by bus and all BRAMs with the same configuration appear on a single line.
+TIP: The I/O and block RAM sheets are populated based on unique configuration.
+I/Os are grouped by bus and all block RAMs with the same configuration appear on a single line.
 If needed, you might therefore need to add additional rows and adjust the counts to group by clock domain, module, or functionality.